GSA/fpki-guides/_includes/apple_trust_store_installation.md

 This option works for both **macOS and iOS** devices.

-{% include alert-warning.html content="It is recommended that only system or mobile device management (MDM) administrators run these procedures." %}
+{% include alert-warning.html content="It is recommended that only system or mobile device management (MDM) administrators create Configuration Profiles." %}

 You can create Apple Configuration Profiles (XML files) to redistribute and automatically install COMMON on your agency's government-furnished Apple devices.
 The steps below detail one method for creating a Configuration Profile using Apple’s free Configurator 2 application.
 Numerous third-party applications can also be used to create, distribute, and  automatically install profiles to managed Apple devices.